-Cafu is the most-capped Brazilian men’s player of all time with 142, including a record 21 World Cup games.
+Cafu is the most-capped Brazilian men’s player of all time with 142 appearances, including a record 21 World Cup games.
 He has won two World Cups in 1994 and 2002, as well as being the only player to participate in three World Cup final matches.
-Cafu also held the record of winning the most number of matches in World Cups with 15 (along with two games Brazil won on penalty kickoffs), before being surpassed by Germany’s Miroslav Klose in the 2014 World Cup.
+Cafu also held the record of winning the most matches in World Cups with 15 (along with two games Brazil won on penalties), before being surpassed by Germany’s Miroslav Klose in the 2014 World Cup.
 He earned his first cap in a friendly against Spain on 12 September 1990, and played sparingly for Brazil in the early 1990s, making the 1994 World Cup roster as a substitute.
 He appeared in the final against Italy, following an injury to Jorginho in the 22nd minute.
 After that, Cafu was soon a regular in the starting eleven as Brazil won the Copa América in 1997 and 1999, the 1997 FIFA Confederations Cup, and reached the 1998 World Cup final.
 Brazil endured a rocky qualification for the 2002 tournament, during which Cafu came under heavy criticism from coach Wanderley Luxemburgo, who stripped him of the team captaincy after he was sent off in a qualifier against Paraguay.
 Shortly after that, however, Luxemburgo was out of a job, and replacement Luiz Felipe Scolari made Emerson his new choice for captain.
 However, Emerson missed the cut after he dislocated his shoulder in training, which allowed Cafu to regain the armband.
-After Brazil defeated Germany 2–0 in the final match (Cafu’s third consecutive World Cup final), he stood on the victory podium during the postmatch celebration and, as he raised the trophy, shouted to his wife, “Regina, eu te amo!” (“Regina, I love you!”).
+After Brazil defeated Germany 2–0 in the final match (Cafu’s third consecutive World Cup final), he stood on the victory podium during the postmatch celebration and, as he raised the World Cup trophy, shouted to his wife, “Regina, eu te amo!” (“Regina, I love you!”).
 Cafu and Brazil fell short of high expectations placed on the squad four years later in 2006, as Brazil meekly exited in the quarter-finals after a 1–0 defeat by France.
 Coach Carlos Alberto Parreira was criticized for featuring fading veterans, most notably the 36-year-old Cafu and 33-year-old Roberto Carlos, in the starting XI in lieu of younger players.
 Cafu was one of only a few Brazil players who spoke to the press in the midst of a hailstorm of criticism from Brazilian fans and media alike following the team’s return home.
 He nonetheless expressed interest in participating in the 2010 World Cup; however he did not, as he retired completely from football in 2008.
-Cafu was named by Pelé as one of the top 125 greatest living footballers in March 2004.